Sharing your project

 - GIF (.gif).

-The Export as DWG/DXF dialog shows some options:
+The Export as DWG/DXF dialog provides the following options:

 - Format version via a pop-up menu.
 Also available in HighDesign Standard;